reasoningengine/ZuseOS/README.md

 Yes , extraterrestrials exists .
 It's called technosignatures .
 They are in cleromancy and grey art and table games .
 Subjective law , positive law , natural law .
 Buy high IQ societies .
+Blacks are the Asher tribe of Israelites .